garloff/coverage/README.md

 The result for `N = 22`: `63.21060%`.

 An interesting observation:
-* Zen 2, Zen3, Zen4 seem to have some optimization to speed this up very significantly.
-Maybe better cache handling or better optimized floating point multiplications (FMA?).
-It beats TigerLake by a factor of 10 ..
-100(!).
-  (I have not tested Skylake or AlderLake nor Zen < 2 nor ARM.)
+* intel Haswell up to and including TigerLake is really slow on this.
+  A factor 10 ...
+100 slower than Zen 2, 3, 4.
+(I have not been able
+  to test Zen 1 nore intel AlderLake or MeteorLake.)
+ARM Cortex-A76 (Orange Pi 5) and A715 are fast.
+  Something is strange here on intel.
+Problems with cache handling?
+  Confused hw prefetcher?
+Slowliness on FP multiplication or FMA?
-* With gcc-12, Zen is as slow as Tigerlake. gcc-7.5 (SUSE), gcc-11,
+* With gcc-12, Zen is as 5x slower than with gcc-7.5 (SUSE), gcc-11,
-  gcc-13 and master (pre-14) don't exhibit the slowliness.
+  gcc-13 and master (pre-14).
 The reason is not obvious from a quick look at the disassembly.
 * llvm (clang) 15 and 17 produce a bit faster code than gcc when optimizing for the (znver3/4) CPU (-march=native).
 * You can play with `-DPREFETCH=0` or even `-D PREFETCH=64`.
 The latter